 Myth 2: You Can Shrink Your Pores

 Ladies, we want you to know that you can’t physically shrink your pores because all of that boils down to genetics.
-You know what darkens and causes pores to look larger?
+Do you know what darkens and causes pores to look larger?
 There are 3 culprits primarily - makeup residue, dead skin cells and sebum buildup.
 However, what you can do is minimize their appearance by properly cleansing and exfoliating your skin regularly.

 Myth 3: The ‘Black Matter’ In The Blackheads Is Actually Dirt